JacksonSearle/model_training/readme.md

 ### Hyperparameter Adjustments
 - **num_train_epochs** (in train.py): Determines how many times the model will go through the entire dataset.
 - **model_name** (in train.py): Change this to any gpt2 model name you see in setup.py.
 Add any new models you want to setup.py and re-run setup.py in the login node to download the model for training.
 - **books** (in setup.py) and **book_name** (in train.py): In setup.py, include a book name and its URL from [Project Gutenberg](https://www.gutenberg.org/).
-Ensure the URL terminates with ".txt".
+Ensure the URL ends with ".txt".
 Re-run setup.py in the login node to download the new dataset for training.
 Change **book_name** in train.py to select that new book.
 - **Wikipedia Dataset** (in train.py): This is a collection of Wikipedia articles.
 Uncomment the line in train.py to select it.
+Comment out the line that loads a book as a dataset.
-- **max_new_tokens** (in generate.py and train.py): Change this to a larger value to generate more text from your model.
+- **max_new_tokens** (in generate.py and train.py): Change this to a larger value to generate more sample text from your model.
 - **Train From Scratch** (in train.py): Comment out the block of code that defines the model and tokenizer.
 Uncomment the line towards the top of the page where it imports llama_model.
 Change the fraction in llama_model.py to change the size of the model.
+If your model is too big for the gpu you will get some errors during training.
 You may want to choose the Wikipedia dataset in train.py to give your from-scratch model enough data to learn English.

 ## GPU Training Recommendations
-- For gpt2 training: `#SBATCH --gpus=1 -C kepler` with a batch size of 1.
+- For gpt2 (24M parameters) training try `#SBATCH --gpus=1 -C kepler` with a batch size of 1
-- For gpt-medium training: `#SBATCH --gpus=1 -C pascal` with a batch size of 1.
+- For gpt-medium (355M parameters) training try `#SBATCH --gpus=1 -C pascal` with a batch size of 1
+- For models that don't fit on pascal, as the TAs for how to access ampere gpus
+- If your job takes forever to run and you want to cancel it, type `scancel job_id` into the command line where the job_id is a large number corresponding to your job's id.
+Try `sbatch job.sh` again without the `-C gpu_name`.
+This will put your job on whatever GPU is available instead of selecting a specific one.

 ### Hardware and Resource Information
 For insights on available hardware resources, refer to [BYU Resources](https://rc.byu.edu/documentation/resources).